archanpatkar/mure/README.md

 ```

 #### `mure.possibility(iterations: Integer, start?: String | Array<String>) -> Set<Set<String>>`
-This function takes an integer which is the number of iterations and second an optional argument which is the starting state it either takes a String or an array of string (Default is the axiom from MU Puzzle - "MI").
+This function takes an integer which is the number of iterations and second an optional argument which is the starting state and it either takes a String or an array of strings (Default is the axiom string from MU Puzzle - "MI").
 This function takes the starting state which is a set of valid MIU strings then applies all the possible rules on each string and stores all the unique transformed strings in a new set which is used in the next iteration.
-This happens for n iterations as specified while calling the function and outcomes from all iterations are stored in a Set of Sets.
+This happens for n iterations as specified while calling the function and outcomes from all iterations are stored in a Set of Sets which is eventually returned after the completion.
 For example -

 Initial State → **`MI`**